 Phew!
 Lots of work.
 But it can be done.

-(Side note: I must admit it took me nearly
+(Side note: It took me nearly

-2 silly mistakes along the way!)
+fix 2 silly mistakes along the way!)

 - Start with a Proper Rational Expressions (if not do division first)